 - In the upper right, click the gear icon and select Data Manager.

-- Under Monitor, select Dataflows.
+- Under Monitor, select DATAFLOWS.
 To the far right of The_Motivator, click the triangle, and select Run Now.
 This runs the dataflow and any related data sync jobs.

-- Under Monitor, click Jobs to see the status of the dataflow.
+- Under Monitor, click Jobs to see the status of the data sync and dataflow jobs.
 The blue Running message changes to a green Successful when the dataflow finishes running.